State Dept.: Cybersecurity Business as Usual Unless Trump Alters Priorities

-The Federal government will continue to follow Biden-era cybersecurity strategies – including maintaining current approach to safeguarding critical infrastructure and data – until and unless the Trump administration decides to point priorities in a different direction, a senior cybersecurity official at the State Department said on March 6.
+The Federal government will continue to follow Biden-era cybersecurity strategies – including maintaining the current approach to safeguarding critical infrastructure and data – until and unless the Trump administration decides to point priorities in a different direction, a senior cybersecurity official at the State Department said on March 6.

 Manuel Medrano, director of the Office of Cyber Monitoring and Operations for the Bureau of Diplomatic Security at the State Department, explained that’s business as usual in change-overs in presidential administrations.